 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7956/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 If you came here, you probably already know that is Vigenère cipher.
 If not, you can first check the Vigenère cipher.
-In short, Vigenère cipher is a series of Caesar ciphers, and is classified as polyalphabetic substitution cipher.
-For almost three centuries it remained unbreakable, until 1863, when Friedrich Kasiski published a general method of deciphering Vigenère ciphers.
+In short, the Vigenère cipher is a series of Caesar ciphers and is classified as a polyalphabetic substitution cipher.
+It remained unbreakable for almost three centuries until 1863 when Friedrich Kasiski published a general method of deciphering Vigenère ciphers.

 The application of the Index of Coincidence for the breaking of Vigenère cipher is described in Wikipedia.

-- IOC is used to find out most likely key length.
-Text is broken to columns, corresponding to tested key length, and then average IOC for all columns is calculated.
-The key length at which IOC is highest is the probably cipher key length (or product of the multiplication of the key length).
+- IOC is used to find out the most likely key length.
+Text is broken into columns, corresponding to tested key length, and then average IOC for all columns is calculated.
+The key length with the highest IOC is the probable cipher key length (or product of the multiplication of the key length).

-- Determined key length is used to form columns of text - and we know that text in each column is ciphered by separate Caesar cipher.
-Now we need to try all possible combinations of Caesar cipher (26 for the English alphabet) and for each result compute the frequencies of letters and their correlation to average frequencies of letters in an English text.
-The Caesar cipher which gives the highest correlation is probably the Caesar cipher used in Vigenère cipher.
-Series of such Caesar ciphers gives us the Vigenère cipher key.
+- Determined key length is used to form columns of text - and we know that text in each column is ciphered by a separate Caesar cipher.
+Now we need to try all possible combinations of Caesar cipher (26 for the English alphabet) and, for each result, compute the frequencies of letters and their correlation to average frequencies of letters in an English text.
+The Caesar cipher which gives the highest correlation is probably the Caesar cipher used in the Vigenère cipher.
+Series of such Caesar ciphers give us the Vigenère cipher key.

-As you can see with default calculator input data below, it could work very well.
-However, it is only the approximation.
-It can misfire for short text (of course, accuracy increases with the size of the text) or if the key is very long or contains repeated patterns.
-That's why I've included couple of additional options to this decoder.
+As you can see with the default calculator input data below, it could work very well.
+However, it is only an approximation.
+It can misfire for short text (of course, accuracy increases with the text's size) or if the key is very long or contains repeated patterns.
+That's why I've included a couple of additional options for this decoder.

 Consider the following:Click to set example data

-As you can see, the determined key is NOOC.
-However, deciphered text has little sense.
+As you can see, the found key is NOOC.
+However, the deciphered text has little sense.
 So, it is time to click the Show another possible solutions button.
-If you do so, you will see the table which lists most possible keys for each tried key length (by default, up to 30).
-It is easy to spot that NONCNNON key gives much more sense.
-Note, that it has length of 8 (which is multiplication of 4) and repeating pattern NON--NON.
+If you do so, you will see the table which lists the possible keys for each tried key length (by default, up to 30).
+It is easy to spot that the NONCNNON key gives much more sense.
+Note that it has a length of 8 (a multiplication of 4) and a repeating pattern NON--NON.
 No wonder our most possible solution misfired.

-Yet the deciphered text still has some typos.
-So, it is the time to complete the puzzle and use Guess key option.
-By looking at the typos in text, you can easily guess that 5th letter in the NONCNNON key is wrong.
-Guess key allows you to quickly try another variant.
+Yet, the deciphered text still has some typos.
+So, it is time to complete the puzzle and use the Guess key option.
+By looking at the text's typos, you can easily guess that the 5th letter in the NONCNNON key is wrong.
+Guess key allows you to try another variant quickly.
 Enter NONCANON and enjoy the completely deciphered text.
-Puzzle is solved.
+The puzzle is solved.

 On the final note: I've tried to make this breaker universal.
-Click Edit frequencies button and you will have access to alphabet and frequencies used in calculator.
+Click the Edit frequencies button, and you will have access to the alphabet and frequencies used in the calculator.
 This allows you to tweak the letter frequencies or to change the alphabet at all.
-You can tweak frequencies if you suspect the specialized text - it is known that specialized texts (i.e. scientific) have different letter frequencies than regular texts, because of different vocabulary.
-And you can change the alphabet if you suspect non-English text (i.e. Spanish).
+You can tweak frequencies if you suspect the specialized text - it is known that specialized texts (i.e., scientific) have different letter frequencies than regular texts because of different vocabulary.
+And you can change the alphabet if you suspect non-English text (i.e., Spanish).
 If you want to change the alphabet, use uppercased letters and place them in alphabetic order.